Kyusung4698/PoE-Overlay/README.md

 |Shortcut        |Description
 |---             |---
-| `ctrl+d`       | Displays the item in a frame and evaluates the price.
+| `alt+d`        | Displays the item in a frame and evaluates the price.
 You can open the offical trade site on click of the currency value
 | `f7`           | Opens the user settings menu

 Full list below.
 Click on `Details`.